Effective Dynamics of Interacting Fermions from Semiclassical Theory to the Random Phase Approximation: Quantum Correlations: Random Phase Approximation

 \section{Quantum Correlations: Random Phase Approximation}

 The random phase approximation (RPA) has originally been introduced by \cite{BP53} for computing the ground state energy to the next order of precision beyond the Hartree--Fock variational approximation.
 The RPA was later shown to correspond to a formal partial resummation of the perturbative expansion in powers of the interaction \cite{GB57}.
 A further, morally equivalent formulation of the RPA was developed treating pair excitations as approximately bosonic particles with a diagonalizable Hamiltonian.
 This latter ``bosonization'' approach is the only that has found a rigorous justification so far, namely for the ground state energy in \cite{HPR20,CHN21,BNP+20,BNP+21b,BPSS21}.
-In the following I discuss a recent result showing that the bosonization formulation of the RPA also has a dynamical counterpart, which is valid as a refinement of Hartree--Fock theory to describe the evolution of collective pair excitations over the Fermi ball of plane waves.
+In the following I discuss a recent result showing that the bosonization formulation of the RPA also has a dynamical counterpart, which is valid as a refinement of Hartree--Fock theory to describe the evolution of collective pair excitations over the Fermi ball \cref{eq:BF} of plane waves.
 The discussion in this section therefore applies only to the case of fermions on the torus $\Tbb^3$.
+(This is in contrast to the previous sections where particles in $\Rbb^3$ were considered.
+The restriction to the torus is necessary so that the plane waves are normalizable, and thus can be used as a stationary state of Hartree--Fock theory to which we add the bosonic excitations whose many--body evolution we analyze.)

 \paragraph{Fock Space Representation} To explain the approximate collective bosonization approach developed in \cite{BNP+20}, the method of second quantization is necessary.
 In second quantization the $N$--particle space $L^2_\textnormal{a}(\Tbb^{3N})$ is embedded in the fermionic Fock space, i.\,e., the direct sum over all possible particle numbers $n$,